 - Interest-bearing general obligations of the United States and the State of Illinois;

-- United States treasury bills and other non-interest bearing general obligations of the United States when offered for sale in the open market at a price below the face value of same, so as to afford the City a return on such investment in lieu of interest;
+- United States treasury bills and other non-interest bearing general obligations of the United States or United States government agencies when offered for sale at a price below the face value of same, so as to afford the City a return on such investment in lieu of interest;

 - Tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation issued by the City of Chicago;